fermyon/developer/content/cloud/pricing-and-billing.md

 - [Next Steps](#next-steps)

 ## Fermyon Cloud Pricing
 Fermyon Cloud offers subscription plans to help you increase the limits of your Fermyon Cloud usage.
-This page covers general information about subscription plans and answers frequently asked questions around [payment](#payment), [refunds](#refund), [support](#support), and [quota](#quota).
+This page covers general information about subscription plans and answers frequently asked questions around [payment](#payment), [refunds](#refund), [support](#support), and [quotas](#quota).

 As described in detail on the [Fermyon Pricing page](fermyon.com/pricing), there are 3 different plans crafted to fit your workloads' requirements: Starter, Growth, and Enterprise.

-The Starter Plan provides a broad range of Fermyon Cloud services for you to try out, free of charger, forever.
-If you find that you're hitting the upper limits of the Starer Plan, we recommend promoting your account to the Growth Plan, where you can enjoy the same services with a higher quota limit.
-Lastly, if the serives offered don't quite meet your needs in the Growth Plan, [reach out](mailto:sales@fermyon.com) to the Fermyon team and we'll work to create a customized Enterprise Plan that will best meet your requirements.
+"broad range of Fermyon Cloud services for you to try out, that you can continually run free of charge, within certain usage limits.
+If you find that you're hitting the upper limits of the Starter Plan, we recommend upgrading your account to the Growth Plan, where you can enjoy the same services with a higher quota limit.
+Lastly, if the services offered don't quite meet your needs in the Growth Plan, [reach out](mailto:sales@fermyon.com) to the Fermyon team and we'll work to create a customized Enterprise Plan that will best meet your requirements.

 > Please note that Growth and Enterprise Plans are billed on a monthly reoccuring basis.
-Start Plan is a free subscription, without an expiration date.
+Starter Plan is a free subscription, without an expiration date.

 ## General Information